 And in case you are worried about the additional costs for toll roads, don’t.
 Toll roads in Puerto Rico only cost a couple of dollars to use.
 But, I do recommend avoiding them and taking the scenic routes instead.

 Make the most of the long drives to see the country sides and perhaps stop by some of Puerto Rico’s great local attractions and restaurants!

 In case you are still considering taking a cab or ride-share, just know that you would likely end up paying an arm and a leg due to the long driving distances.
 And if you get a private driver, it would be even more expensive unless you’re a baller, and that’s just how you roll.
 So, I highly recommend that you rent a car, it’s simply the most economic and fun option for your trip.

 Quick Tip: If you are booking your stay near San Juan’s airport, then you are looking at a short 1-hour drive to the boats that go to Cayo Icacos Island.
 However, if you plan to stay closer to Aguadilla airport and return to the West Coast, then I recommend that you book a hotel for a night in the Fajardo area.
 That would be a long and tiring round trip drive to fit into one day!

 2. Avoid Fajardo Port.
 There are NO ferries there to Cayo Icacos!

 Yes, you heard me correctly.
-Despite what you heard from the various outdated pages online saying that you can sail from Fajardo port, there are no ferries that go to Cayo Icacos island.
-The port that did have ferries was closed and moved to Ceiba.
-Now Fajardo port is limited to commercial charters.
+Despite what you heard from the various outdated pages online saying that you can sail from Fajardo port, there are no passenger ferries at Fajardo Port that go to Cayo Icacos Island.

-Don’t be like me and waste your time driving there only to be turned away by the one lonely security guard that is posted there to protect the chained up gates.
-There are absolutely no passenger boats here or staff of any kind to even help you get to the right place!
+Don’t be like me and waste your time driving there, only to be turned away by the one lonely security guard posted there to protect this chained and gated port.
+There are absolutely no passenger boats here or staff of any kind to even direct you to the right place!